JetBrains/marketplace-docs/topics/Documentation_Page.md

 Unlike [Custom pages](custom-pages.md), the **Documentation** page is specifically designed to host documentation artifacts on a separate tab.
 This is not a single page but a full-fledged help instance with its structure, navigation, and even a search area.
+Similar to the one you're reading right now.

 You can use not only a common Markdown but a variety of semantic markup elements and attributes tailored specifically to create documentation,
 like: